syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 paragraph.AppendText("Northwind Database is a set of tables containing data fitted into predefined categories.")

-'Add the new bookmark into Word document
+'Adds the new bookmark into Word document

 paragraph.AppendBookmarkStart("bm_empty")

 paragraph.AppendBookmarkEnd("bm_empty")

-'Move to the virtual cursor before the end location of the bookmark "bm_empty"
+'Moves the virtual cursor to the location before the end of the bookmark "bm_empty"

 bookmarkNavigator.MoveToBookmark("bm_empty")

-'Replace the bookmark content with text body part
+'Replaces the bookmark content with text body part

 bookmarkNavigator.ReplaceBookmarkContent(textBodyPart)